perellonieto/slides_flach/2023_nightingale/MD/All.md

 ...and beats a chess grandmaster.

-Does that say something about
+Does that say something about <!-- .element: class="fragment" -->
 - computers? <!-- .element: class="fragment" -->
 - humans? <!-- .element: class="fragment" -->
 - chess? <!-- .element: class="fragment" -->